yash9111/questdb.io/docs/connect/overview.md

 You can interact with a QuestDB database in one of several ways.

-These are the network endpoints to you connect to:
+These are the network endpoints you may connect to:

 |Network Endpoint|Port|Inserting data|Querying data|
 |----------------|----|--------------|-------------|